Federal Mail Fraud Defense Lawyers

 For example, suppose A decides to defraud B by purporting to sell a piece of property to B which A does not own.
 In the course of convincing B to forward the purchase money, A sends several letters to B containing false deeds, etc. showing A's ownership of the property.
 B relies on the information in these letters and sends the money to A. A can be charged with defrauding B as to the property sale, but also with Mail Fraud as A utilized the mail for the purpose of attempting to execute the scheme.

 Mail Fraud is punishable by imprisonment for 20 years, a fine, or both.

-There are two subsets of Mail Fraud which are punishable by a $1,000,000 fine, 30 years’ incarceration, or both.
+There are two subsets of Mail Fraud punishable by a $1,000,000 fine, 30 years' incarceration, or both.
 These are Mail Fraud involving a federally declared disaster (such as sending false solicitations to defraud disaster victims) or affecting a financial institution.

 - You were unaware of the fraud – Fraud schemes often involve multiple actors.
 It may be that you simply placed a letter in the mail at the direction of your employer, or another individual.
 If your attorney can show that you were not a part of the fraudulent scheme itself, your facilitation of the scheme by mailing the letter is not enough to convict you of Mail Fraud.